dotnettricks/ASPNET-Core/README.md

 # ASP.NET Core Learning Path Source Code
 ASP.NET Core is a cross-platform, high-performance, open-source framework for building modern, cloud-based, Internet-connected applications.
-This repository is containing the source code for articles which are the part of ASP.NET Core learning path.
+This repository is containing the source code for articles which are the part of Dot Net Tricks ASP.NET Core learning path.

 1. Beginner
 2. Intermediate